rotemyohanan/time-machine/Spring/annotations.md

 The following are the list of parameters supported by the **@RequestParam** annotation:

 **defaultValue** – This is the default value as a fallback mechanism if request is not having the value or it is empty.

-**name** – Name of the parameter to bind
+**name** – Name of the parameter to bind.

 **required** – Whether the parameter is mandatory or not.
 If it is true, failing to send that parameter will fail.

 **value** – This is an alias for the name attribute

 URL: